thefullarcticfox/ft_services/README.md

 # ft_services
 42 ft_services project - a kubernetes cluster containing:

-- Nginx with ssh access (ports 22, 80, 433)
+- Nginx server (ports 22, 80, 433) with:
+  - access to this server's ssh at port 22
+  - access to Wordpress website through redirect 307 at `/wordpress`
+  - access to phpMyAdmin service through reverse proxy at `/phpmyadmin`
-- FTPS (port 21)
+- FTPS server (port 21)
-- MySQL (port 3306/no external ip) used by Wordpress and phpMyAdmin
+- MySQL database (port 3306/no external ip) used by Wordpress and phpMyAdmin
-- Wordpress (port 5050)
+- Wordpress website (port 5050)
-- phpMyAdmin (port 5000)
+- phpMyAdmin service (port 5000)
-- Influxdb (port 8086/no external ip) used by Telegraf and Grafana.
+- Influxdb database (port 8086/no external ip) used by Telegraf and Grafana.
-- Grafana (port 3000)
+- Grafana service (port 3000)
 - Telegraf metrics collector daemonset (internal only)

 All containers are building from scratch using Alpine Linux